-The Browser contains the following features and controls:
+The Library Browser contains the following features and controls:

-- 1. Browser button: Opens and closes the Browser. - Search field: Filters presets according to text entered in the field.
-The search engine considers the preset name, author, Brand / Character / Sound Type tags, product and bank name.
+- 1. Browser: Opens and closes the KONTAKT Library Browser. - 2.
+Search Field: Filters presets according to text entered in the Search field.
+The search engine considers preset names, author, Filter names, and metadata including Character and Sount Type tags.
 The Results list is filtered according to the terms entered in the Search field.
-Refer to Using the Search Field. - 3.
-Tag filters: Contains Brand, Sound Type, and Character filters, which use NKS tagging to enhance the browsing experience.
-Switch between the three filters interchangeably and explore tags that classify and organize presets based on the manufacturer as well as various musical attributes and functions.
-You can hide these filters by clicking the arrow icon on the right to minimize the filter section.
-Refer to Using Filters. - 4.
-Product filter: Displays your as tiles.
-Selecting a tile filters the Results list with relevant presets.
-Hovering over a tile reveals an arrow icon (>) which when clicked loads the first preset of the associated product.
-Browsing with tag filters and text search adjusts the Product filter accordingly.
-Refer to Filtering by Library. - 5.
-Import Content (cogwheel icon): Opens a dialog that allows you to import, remove and rescan your custom content and non-player libraries.
-Refer to Managing Imported Content. - 6.
-Audition controls: Adjusts the volume at which presets are auditioned as you select them in the Results list.
-Auditioning presets is active by default and can be muted by clicking the speaker icon. - 7.
-Instrument suggestions: Displays instruments currently not owned but available in the Native Instruments online shop.
-These suggestions change based on the text input of the search field and the selected Sound Type tag.
-Clicking on an instrument opens the respective shop website in the internet browser. - 8.
+Refer to Using the Search Field - 3.
+Tag Filters: Contains Brand, Sound Type, and Character filters that use NKS tagging to enhance the browsing experience.
+Switch between the three Filters interchangeably and explore tags that classify and organize presets based on various musical attributes and functions.
+Refer to Filtering by Sound Type and Filtering by Character. - 4.
+Library Tiles: Contains all your KONTAKT Libraries, non-player, imported and custom content.
+Selecting a Library tile filters the Results list with relevant presets.
+Hovering over a Library reveals an arrow icon (>) which when clicked loads the first preset of the associated Library.
+Browsing with Filter tags and text Search adjusts the Product filter accordingly.
+Refer to Filtering by Library - 5.
+Manage Imported Libraries: Opens a dialog that allows you to import, remove and rescan your custom content and non-player libraries.
+Refer to Managing Imported Content.

+- 6. Preset Preview: Adjusts the volume of the preview playback.
+Auditioning presets is automatic and can be turned off by clicking the loudspeaker icon. - 7.
 Show/Hide Presets: Displays and hides the Results list.
-Click Show Presets to display the Results list, or click Hide Presets to hide it.
+Click Show Presets to display the Results list, or click Hide Presets to remove the Result list from the Browser.
 The number of presets currently displayed in the Results list is also indicated.
-This useful feature allows you to monitor the effect of your filtering, highlighting the potential need for tag refinement to help narrow down extensive Results lists. - 9.
-Info (I): Shows/hides the Info pane, which displays information relating to the properties and tags of the selected preset.
-You can also assign tags to user presets in this pane.
-The Info pane is only available when the Results list is displayed.
-Refer to Info Pane. - 10.
-Results list: Displays the list of presets corresponding to your search criteria.
+This useful feature allows you to monitor the effect of your filtering, highlighting the potential need for tag refinement to help narrow down extensive Results lists. - 8.
+Info Pane: Displays information relating to the Properties and Tags of the selected preset.
+You can also assign tags to User presets in this pane.
+The Info Pane is only available when Show Presets is selected and the Results list is displayed.
+Refer to Info Pane. - 9.
+Results List: Displays the list of presets according to options set in the Search field, User presets, Favorites, and Filters.
 Presets are listed in alphabetical order and the selected preset is highlighted.
-Click a preset to audition the sound without loading the preset.
-Double-click a preset to load it into the current slot.
-You can also use the up/down arrows on your computer keyboard to select the previous/next preset from the list.
-Drag the left border of the the Results List to expand or shrink the list area. - 11.
-Bank filter: Contains all banks and sub-banks (if any) of the selected product.
-Selecting a bank or a sub-bank filters the Results list accordingly.

-- 12. Close (x icon): Closes the Browser when clicked. - 13.
-Pin (pin icon): Pins the Browser open while you search for presets.
-By default, Pin is deactivated and the Browser closes automatically when you load a preset.
-Clicking the Pin button activates Browser pinning, allowing you to audition and load presets without closing the Browser automatically. - 14.
-Favorites (star icon): Displays only your Favorites in the Results list.
-You can define any presets in the Results list as Favorites, creating quick access to a custom collection of your most beloved presets.
-Refer to Using Favorites. - 15.
-User Content: Filters by user content.
-When activated, the Browser only shows user presets.
-When deactivated, the Browser only shows factory presets.
-For more information on user presets, refer to User Presets. - 16.
-Reset: Resets all filters, including the brand, product, bank and sub-bank, as well as the Sound Type and Character tags.
-In addition, the User Content and Favorites switches are turned off.
-You end up with the full list of factory presets available.
+Click the name of a preset to audition the sound without loading the instrument.
+Drag the Results List pane left expand the display area.
+Refer to Using Filters. - 10.
+Close (x icon): Closes the Library Browser when clicked. - 11.
+Pin (pin icon): Pins the Library Browser open while you search for preset sounds.
+By default, Pin is deactivated and the Browser closes automatically when a preset is loaded.
+Clicking the Pin button activates Browser pinning, allowing you to audition and load sounds without closing the Browser automatically. - 12.
+Favorites (star icon): Filters presets in the Results list by Favorite tags.
+You can assign a Favorite tag to any preset in the Results list, creating quick access to a custom collection of your most beloved presets sounds.
+Refer to Using Favorites. - 13.
+User Presets: Filters by user content.
+When activated, the Browser only displays content created by the user.
+When deactivated, the Browser interface shows only factory content.
+Refer to Presets.

-Factory refers to content created by a manufacturer.
-User refers to content that you or other users have created.
+(i) Factory refers to all content that is created by a manufacturer.
+User refers to all content that you have created.